Family-friendly resort with an exceptional climate

 Lying in the heart of Provence and sheltered from harsh winds by the Maures mountains, Sainte-Maxime, thanks to its exceptional location, has long been an idyllic holiday destination.
 Currently, the village is experiencing a rise in prosperity.
 This village is becoming increasingly attractive with its gentle climate, south-facing position and wonderful views over Saint-Tropez.
 With a glorious promenade, a choice of beaches and excellent opportunities for water sport lovers, Sainte-Maxime is sure to satisfy all types of visitors.

 Sainte-Maxime, a town of cultural heritage.
-You can visit some sightseeing attractions such as the Tour Carrée (16th century) located on the port that hosts the Local Traditions Museum, next to the Church (inside the Church, you can see a beautiful marble altar and a 18th century bell; on a hill, the Château des Tourelles, in which Léon Gaumont, French cinema pioneer, spent the last years of his life; more original, the Phonograph, Mechanical Music and Inventions Museum.
+You can visit some sightseeing attractions such as the Tour Carrée (16th century) located on the port that hosts the Local Traditions Museum, next to the Church (inside the Church, you can see a beautiful marble altar and an 18th-century bell; on a hill, the Château des Tourelles, in which Léon Gaumont, French cinema pioneer, spent the last years of his life; more original, the Phonograph, Mechanical Music and Inventions Museum.

-Many cultural events: the Carré Gaumont, a performance hall, offers an electic and quality programme including dance, theatre, music and songs, circus, etc.
+Many cultural events: the Carré Gaumont, a performance hall, offers an eclectic and quality programme including dance, theatre, music and songs, circus, etc.

 One of the great attractions of Sainte-Maxime is the boat service (Les Bateaux Verts) which crosses the bay to St. Tropez and northeast to Cannes.
-During the summer months these boats are a blessing to escape the inevitable traffic jams which build up on the roads into St. Tropez.
-From St. Tropez there are boats which take you further southwest to Cavalaire-sur-Mer and Le Lavandou from which you can also visit the Hyères Islands.
-Trips to Les Issambres and Port Grimaud leave on a regular basis from the harbour.
+During the summer months, these boats are a blessing to escape the inevitable traffic jams which build upon the roads into St. Tropez.

 The nearest station on the main rail line is Saint Raphael, 14 km from Saint Maxime which has frequent services to Cannes, Antibes, Nice, Eze, Monaco, Toulon and Marseille.